dcndn4/HW-6-SQL-Susp-Trns/README.md

 Several of the cards do have a large number of those transactions.
 The card holders with the most small transactions are # 12, # 19 and # 24.
 The high quantities of small transactions for those card holders suggests that their cards have been hacked.

+The remaining questions in this section are still under investigation.

-### Part II - Interactive Visualizations Dashboard
+### Part II - Visual Data Analysis of Fraudulent Transactions

-This dashboard provides all the available information in a clear, easy-to-use format.
+Regarding the transactions of customers with cardholder ids of 2 and 18, their